pdfmm/pdfmm/README.md

 ## What is pdfmm?

-pdfmm is a library to work with the PDF file format. pdfmm is a derivative work of the [PoDoFo](http://podofo.sourceforge.net/) library, from which it forked at revision [Rev@1999](https://sourceforge.net/p/podofo/code/1999/).
+pdfmm is a s a free portable C++ library to work with the PDF file format. pdfmm is a derivative work of the [PoDoFo](http://podofo.sourceforge.net/) library, from which it forked at [Rev@1999](https://sourceforge.net/p/podofo/code/1999/).

-The pdfmm library is a free portable C++ library which includes classes to parse a PDF file and modify its contents into memory.
+pdfmm provides classes to parse a PDF file and modify its content into memory.
 The changes can be written back to disk easily.
-Besides PDF parsing pdfmm includes also very simple classes to create your own PDF files.
-It currently does not include facilities to render pdf contents.
+Besides PDF parsing pdfmm also provides facilities to create your own PDF files from scratch.
+It currently does not support rendering PDF content.

 ## Requirements